seatable/seatable-scripts/manual/data-structure.md

 * `geolocation` : object, in format `{province: xxx, city: xxx, district: xxx, detail: xxx}`
 * `link` : array, each element of the array is a link name
 * `auto-number` : number, auto increase

-## Column

-A column object has following fields:

-* `key`:  The key of the column, string
-* `type` : The type of the column(long-text, single-select, number, file and so on), string
-* `name` : The name of the column, string

 ## Table